NHL All-Star Hockey (Sega Saturn game)

 NHL All-Star Hockey is a video game developed by Gray Matter and published by Sega for the Sega Saturn.
+It was followed by NHL All-Star Hockey 98, which was a rebranded version of NHL Powerplay 98.

 Gameplay

 NHL All-Star Hockey is a hockey game which features camera views, options, and video clips.

 Reception

-Next Generation reviewed the Saturn version of the game, rating it two stars out of five, and stated that "NHL All-Star Hockey isn't the worst hockey game ever, it's just the most disappointing."
+Next Generation reviewed the game, rating it two stars out of five, and stated that "NHL All-Star Hockey isn't the worst hockey game ever, it's just the most disappointing."